 Grant Funded Technical Assistance

-ICMA manages grant- and contract-funded technical assistance programs in partnership with organizations like the U.S. Agency for International Development and the U.S. State Department in different countries around the world, including the United States.
-Since 1989, ICMA has managed more than 500 programs in 70 countries.
+ICMA managed grant- and contract-funded technical assistance programs in partnership with organizations like the U.S. Agency for International Development and the U.S. State Department in different countries around the world, including the United States.
+From 1989-2025, ICMA managed more than 500 programs in 70 countries.
 Since 2010, ICMA has coordinated hundreds of fellowship exchanges in partnership with the U.S. Department of State.